-Mrs J. H. Whitworth, Ida Mary Whitworth née King, 43, (1889-1959), a Quaker, daughter of milliner Julia Constance King née Oliver, at this table, and Alfred John King, cotton bleacher and Liberal MP.
-Ida had four daughter but her barrister husband Major John Howarth Whitworth died of his wounds near Rouen in April 1918.
+Mrs J. H. Whitworth, Ida Mary Whitworth née King, 43, (1889-1959), a Quaker, daughter of Julia Constance King née Oliver, at this table, and Alfred John King, cotton bleacher and Liberal MP.
+Ida had four daughters but her barrister husband Major John Howarth Whitworth died of his wounds near Rouen in April 1918.
 Ida was active in WW2 in support of refugees from Germany.
+A fell walker and rock climber, later in life she would translate a book of Swiss folk tales and a travel book.

 WHAT’S ON HER MIND?